WELCOME TO THE CROSSROADS.

 "Spellcast and Spellcrossed are beautiful and wonderful stories about the love of the stage, finding where you belong, and helping others.
 The stories show how love is difficult when both parties are still letting their past haunt them.
 Together they are a tale of redemption and hard choices, atonement for mistakes and standing up for what you believe in, even if you are standing alone.
 Brava!"
 Read the whole review at The Quillery.

 "If you like gentle fantasy, cozy mysteries, and screwball romance, and a backstage look at show business, these stories will fly you into your happy space."
-Read the whole review - and win a free copy - at Kings River Life Magazine.
+Read the whole review at Kings River Life Magazine.

 Winner of the 2013 Washington Irving Award